ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 Pay close attention to the time you give to yourself using `srun`!
 Slurm will terminate the session immediately at the end of the allotted time.
 It, sadly, doesn't care if you are 99.99% of the way through your analysis :/

 Also, you can request more/different resources by using to following flags:
-* `--mem=<number>Gb` = request memory
+* `--mem=<number>Gb` = request a certain amount of memory
 * `-c <number>` = request a certain number of CPUs
 * `--pty R` = request an interactive R session

 #### 2. Submit batch scripts with `sbatch`

 Batch job scripts (also known as job scripts) are scripts that contain `#!/bin/bash` at the beginning of each script and are submitted to the slurm workload manager by using `sbatch`.
 They are scripts that contain code usually written in `bash`.
-We can use most commands (and a few more) that we would use at the command line within our `sbatch` script.
+We can use most commands (and a few more) that we would use at the command line within our `sbatch` scripts.

-When we submit a script to slurm it is considered a _job_ and gets a unique _job ID_ assigned to it.
+When we submit a script to slurm it is considered a _job_ and gets a unique `job_ID` assigned to it.

-First, let's create a script called **HelloWorld.sh**.
+First,  to play around with `sbatch` let's create a script called **HelloWorld.sh**.

 ```
 nano HelloWorld.sh